Analysis: With unease, Americans lurch into coronavirus era

 Major League Baseball’s opening day postponed.
-Broadway and Hollywood grinding to a halt.
+Broadway and Hollywood grinding to a halt, and March Madness canceled.
 Universities from Harvard to UCLA telling students to stay away.
 Most travelers from Europe banned.
 Tom Hanks, Hollywood’s embodiment of everyday American-ness, felled by the new virus.
 And the speaker of the House of Representatives taking this question Thursday morning: “How prepared is Congress to work from home?”

 This, in mid-March 2020, is now the very abnormal normal in the new United States of Purell — a nation that watched for weeks as the coronavirus erupted in China, South Korea, Iran and Italy before starting down the path of figuring out how to encounter this threat itself.

 On Tuesday and Wednesday, something tipped.
 Words and phrases used intermittently in recent days began coming at Americans in a dizzying fusillade: Canceled.
 Postponed.
 Scrapped.
 Stay home.
 Don’t come in.
 Don’t embrace.
 Don’t shake hands.
 Social distancing.
 Unprecedented.
 Crisis.